-A number of organisations serving the broader community have profited from Rosemary Foot’s involvement : the NSW Association for Mental Health, Sydney Home Nursing Service, Australia Council, Law Foundation, Australian Institute of Political Science, NSW Tourism Commission, National Trust Conservation Fund Advisory Board, Eastern Sydney Area Health Service, Royal Hospital for Women Foundation, Library Council of NSW, CARE Australia and the Australian Heritage Commission.
+A number of organisations serving the broader community profited from Rosemary Foot’s involvement : the NSW Association for Mental Health, Sydney Home Nursing Service, Australia Council, Law Foundation, Australian Institute of Political Science, NSW Tourism Commission, National Trust Conservation Fund Advisory Board, Eastern Sydney Area Health Service, Royal Hospital for Women Foundation, Library Council of NSW, CARE Australia and the Australian Heritage Commission.
 Some of these organisations are directly concerned with so-called ‘women’s issues’ and benefit the local as well as the broader community.

 Leadership and achievements

-As a role model for young women, Rosemary Foot has achieved a number of notable firsts.
+As a role model for young women, Rosemary Foot achieved a number of notable firsts.
 The most outstanding of these was her election to the Deputy Leadership of the NSW Opposition in 1983; the first woman to assume this role and the first woman in Australia to be elected to a leadership position by a major political party at either State or Federal level.

 Foot has long been a campaigner on women’s issues.
 The lobby groups with which she engaged before entering politics were largely committed to matters of particular concern to women: the problems of mental health patients and their families, childcare reform (with the emphasis on the crucial early years of a young child’s life) and the establishment of permanent part-time work as a viable third option within the Australian workforce.
-As the greatest single achievement of her time in parliament, Foot cites the introduction of permanent part-time work, in which she played a major persuasive role “softening up public opinion” as much as arguing its merits in the Legislative Assembly.
+As the greatest single achievement of her time in parliament, Foot cited the introduction of permanent part-time work, in which she played a major persuasive role in “softening up public opinion” as much as arguing its merits in the Legislative Assembly.

 As a parliamentary performer, Rosemary Foot was not intimidated by her male opponents – on either side of the house - nor by a series of serious threats she encountered when resolutely pursuing corruption issues.
 In a backhanded tribute to her performance on the floor of the Parliamentary Chamber, Premier Neville Wran declared she could “eat the other Liberal members for breakfast – without salt.”

-Rosemary Foot’s award of the Order of Australia Officer in the General Division (AO) in 1999 for “services to the community in the areas of health, visual arts, women’s interests and politics” is a reflection of all she has strived for and achieved in her professional life, both as a politician and beyond.
+Rosemary Foot’s award of the Order of Australia Officer in the General Division (AO) in 1999 for “services to the community in the areas of health, visual arts, women’s interests and politics” is a reflection of all she strived for and achieved in her professional life, both as a politician and beyond.